 Discipleship is Not an “Activity.”

 Although many would see discipleship as an activity, it is most definitely not.
 In its truest form, discipleship could be seen as an activity of the local church, simply by its characteristics and methodology.
 However, this is something that is far from true regarding discipleship.
-Because discipleship is (or should be) done outside the church, it makes perfect sense why someone would equate it with a church activity.
+Because discipleship is (or should be) done outside the church, it makes perfect sense why someone would equate it with church activity.
 The same is true of activities – they are also done outside the church.
 But where the difference lay is the characteristics of the two.
-Church activities are done for reason of fellowship or possibly outreach.
+Church activities are done for the reason of fellowship or possibly outreach.
 Discipleship is done because Jesus commanded it.
 Discipleship is a necessary ministry of the church that has become forgotten in the past 50-60 years.
 It is not an activity, it is a ministry of the local church.

 Discipleship is Not a Voluntary Ministry.

 The Lord has recently revealed to me, through Bible study, that Jesus’ last words in the gospel accounts are also the first words of His recorded in Acts.
 Jesus said to the multitude watching Him ascend into Heaven,